Southwest Folklife Alliance 2019 Master-Apprentice Award Program Guidelines

 The SFA Master-Apprentice Award seeks to support and encourage the preservation and perpetuation of traditional art forms present and thriving in Arizona.
 With the goal of strengthening the transmission of community-based traditions in the region, it fosters and supports the critical teaching/learning relationship between traditional artists and their apprentices.

 The award supports a master artist or tradition bearer who has identified a qualified apprentice (or group of apprentices) to engage in a one-year long teaching-learning relationship that includes one-on-one mentorship and hands-on experience in a traditional artistic practice.
 Our highest priority is to support apprentices to learn from master artists within their own cultural traditions.
 The award can be used to support the master artist, offset costs of raw materials, and support any travel essential to the exchange.
-SFA will make 10 $ 2,500 awards to artists and 10 $500 awards to apprentices in the State of Arizona in 2019.
+SFA will make ten $ 2,500 awards in the State of Arizona in 2018.

 Applicants may include but are not limited to a wide variety of traditional artists such as;